RedisGears/RedisGears/docs/glossary.md

       * [Modules published at redis.io](https://redis.io/modules)

 ## Client
-A Redis **client** is a piece of software that can write and read the [Redis Protocol](https://redis.io/topics/protocol).
+A Redis **client** is a piece of software you use to interact with Redis.
+All Redis clients speak the [Redis Protocol](https://redis.io/topics/protocol).

 ??? info "Further reference"
-    For a wide choice of clients refer to:
+    For a complete list of clients, refer to:

       * [Redis clients by programming language](https://redis.io/clients)
       * [redis-cli](https://redis.io/topics/rediscli)

 ## Command
 An instruction sent to the Redis server by a client.
-Commands are either provided by the core Redis engine or modules.
+Both Redis and Redis modules implement commands.

 ??? info "Further reference"
     Refer to these pages for more information about: